-A significant portion of our revenue comes from sales to military customers around the world.
+A significant portion of our revenue comes from sales to defence and security customers around the world.
 We are either the primary contractor or a subcontractor for various programs by Canadian, U.S., European, and other foreign governments.
 If funding for a government program is cut, we could lose future revenue, which could have a negative effect on our operations.
 When countries we have contracts with significantly lower their military spending, there could be a material negative effect on our sales and earnings.
+In

-We have experienced the impact of lower military spending over the past year in some countries, such as Germany, and this has affected our revenue and profitability.
-We are also experiencing longer and delayed procurement processes in mature markets, such as the U.S., Canada and Europe, which impacts the timing of contract awards and results in delayed recognition of revenue.
+Europe, force structure reductions and reduced future investment plans have narrowed the pipeline of new opportunities.
+We are also experiencing longer and delayed procurement processes in mature markets, such as the U.S. and Canada, which impacts the timing of contract awards and results in delayed recognition of revenue.